 BetMGM recently reversed that decision, though it is unclear why.
 Instead of launching on the Borgata’s certificate, it has partnered with Hollywood Casino, owned by Penn National Gaming.

-The more usual scenario Is for operators to launch online casinos and sportsbooks simultaneously as was the custom for BetMGM in New Jersey.
+The more usual scenario is for operators to launch new online casinos and sportsbooks simultaneously as was the custom for BetMGM in New Jersey.
 Regarding Pennsylvania, BetMGM is a stand-alone casino app, therefore for now that might not change and will be re-evaluated soon.

 The downside faced by a QGE and in this case, BetMGM is they cannot offer sports betting in PA.
 However, launching another partnering certificate may offer an opportunity.
 Certificate holders can launch up to three iGaming skins apiece.
 Only one online sportsbook is allowed per casino.